 Section 1 - Bargaining Committee.
-The bargaining units shall be represented by a Bargaining Committee of not more than three (3) associates, and one (1) alternate associate.
+The bargaining unit shall be represented by a Bargaining Committee of not more than three (3) associates, and one (1) alternate associate.
 The Union shall furnish the University with the names of the committee members.
 The list shall be kept up to date by the Union.
+The University shall make reasonable efforts to accommodate Bargaining Committee associates' schedules when conducting meetings, whether holding meetings outside 'normal business hours,' flexing time or allowing shift changes.